Knowing how to set and smash your singing goals is an essential skill for every singer that is serious about their development.

 PERFORMANCE GOAL EXAMPLE:

-Set a date at least 3 months in the future to do some kind of performance.
-Create your own performance opportunities if need be.
-Or video yourself performing and jot down three things you love about your voice and three things you want to work on.
+Video yourself performing a song and jot down three things you love about your voice and three things you want to work on.
 These then become your vocal goals.

 The next step is polishing.